senzry/sen/docs/en/comparison-with-JSON.md

 # 👀 Comparison with JSON
 Let's get acquainted with sen's notation in comparison to JSON, a popular notation.
 ## Basic usage
-Represent a book with json and sen, it looks like this.
+To represent a simple single object in a text file, it is written as follows.

 ```JSON
 ・JSON